Freckles On Wrists: Causes, How To Remove, And Prevention

 6. Natural Remedies

-Many people use natural remedies to lighten their freckles.
+Many people use home remedies for freckles to naturally lighten them.
 The application of turmeric, honey, yogurt, and natural oils are claimed to work in this regard.
 However, it is important to note that there is no scientific evidence to prove that they work for freckle removal.

 7. Sunscreen